salesforce/fack/chrome-extension/README.md

 ### 2. Authentication

+The extension uses Chrome's secure `chrome.identity.launchWebAuthFlow()` API for authentication:

 1. Configure API URLs if needed (defaults to localhost:3000)
 2. Click "🔐 Authenticate with SSO"
-3. Complete SSO login in the opened tab
+3. Complete SSO login in a secure Chrome authentication window
-4. Extension automatically captures and stores your API token
+4. Extension automatically captures and stores your API token via redirect
+5. Authentication window closes automatically
-5. Authentication section disappears, showing clean chat interface
+6. Authentication section disappears, showing clean chat interface

+**Authentication Flow:**
+- Extension generates a secure Chrome extension redirect URI
+- Opens your Rails SSO login page with the redirect URI
+- After successful authentication, Rails redirects to the extension URI with the token
+- Chrome automatically captures the token and closes the auth window
+- More secure than tab-based authentication (no content script required)

 ### 3. Chat with AI